Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 Duke Schedule Analysis

-- On November 30, the Blue Devils captured their best win of the season, a 72-65 victory over the Georgia Bulldogs, a top 100 team (No. 55), according to our computer rankings.
+- Against the Georgia Bulldogs, a top 100 team in our computer rankings, the Blue Devils registered their best win of the season on November 30, a 72-65 road victory.

-- The Blue Devils have tied for the second-most Quadrant 1 wins in the nation (two).
+- The Blue Devils have tied for the second-most Quadrant 1 victories in the nation (two).

-- Duke has one Quadrant 2 win, tied for the 21st-most in the country.
-But it also has one Quadrant 2 loss, tied for the 46th-most.
+- Duke has tied for the 21st-most Quadrant 2 wins in the nation (one), but also has tied for the 46th-most Quadrant 2 defeats (one).

 Get tickets for any college basketball game this season at Ticketmaster!